Gdańsk Wrzeszcz–Gdańsk Osowa railway: Tests

 In April 2015, the first tests of the line were conducted by a Traxx F140 DE locomotive owned by Lotos Kolej.
 During the tests, various factors were checked, including the radio signal coverage of the entire line at a maximum speed of 120 km/h.
 In May, rescue drills took place at the Gdańsk Matarnia railway station.

 On 12 June, a ceremonial presentation of one of the vehicles purchased for its operation – SA136-013 – took place on the line.
 In June, the line continued to be tested, this time with trains purchased for its service.
-In July, the line was tested by the SM42 locomotive and SA103 diesel railcar belonging to Przewozy Regionalne.
+In July, the line was tested by the SM42 locomotive and SA103 diesel railcar belonging to Polregio.
 Between the tests of the SM42 locomotive and the SA103 diesel railcar, a Speno rail grinder worked to prepare the tracks on the Pomeranian Metropolitan Railway.
 At the beginning of August, the SA136 vehicles were again used for line testing, this time operated by Tricity Szybka Kolej Miejska drivers.